BillHertzing/Bill.Hertzing.github.io/_drafts/Repository-Interrelationships.md

 Wherever possible, algorithms and data structures used in Ace are re-factored into utility libraries, to promote code reuse as much as possible.
 These utility libraries are managed within the ATAP.Utilities repository.
 There are currently over 30 packages in this reposity.
 Some are little more than placeholders with only one or two simple fuctions; other utiltiy libraries contain larger numbers of structures and functions.

 Utility libraries are designed so that data structures are packaged in one unit, objects in another, and static functions in a third unit.
-This allows the data structures to be shared between the GUI code and the microservice code, using serialization mechanisms found in the data structures pacakge.
+This allows the data structures to be shared between the GUI code and the microservice code, using serialization mechanisms found in the data structures package.

 The process needed to translate the code found in these repositories into versioned distribution pacakges, and integrting these ditribution packages into the exisitign world-wide software distribution system, is not trivial.
 Three of the ATAP.Utility packages are devoted to the Build Tooling code needed to make this happen.
 In the course of developing thsse BuildTooling pacakages, a number of issues surfaced, and their olutions implemented.
 You will find in the documentation library a document devoted to explaining how the BuilTooling parts interact with the building (MSBuild.exe invoked via Visual Studio, and invoked via dotnet.exe), testing/verification (UnitTest, IntegrationTest, End-To-End (E2E) test, Appveyor) and distribution (NuGet and Chocolaty) tool suites.